Navigating Short Term Rental Ownership in Florida June 2026

 There are numerous websites for listing, booking, and payment for short term rentals.
 In Florida, if you’re looking to have at least one tax checked off your list, Airbnb and VRBO automatically collect and remit Florida state-administered lodging taxes when they receive guest payments.
 However, you would still be responsible for any local and county taxes.

-2. VRBO: VRBO is another great option, especially if you have a larger property.
+- VRBO: VRBO is another great option, especially if you have a larger property.
 They give you the choice of paying per booking or an annual fee of $499.
 So for premium properties in busy destinations(like many Florida cities), the annual option can be a way to save money on per booking fees.

-4. Property Management Companies: Another route is to partner directly with a property management company like Vacasa or Rove Travel.
-Not only do they handle the registrations and taxes, bookings, cleanings, and customer service, they have dedicated platforms for booking that instill trust and quality.
-Venturing into short-term rental ownership necessitates a reliable property management partner.
-Discover essential tips on finding the right luxury property management company to ensure a smooth operational journey and maximized rental income.
+- Property Management Companies: Another route is to partner directly with a property management company like Vacasa or Rove Travel.
+They handle the registrations and taxes, bookings, cleanings, and customer service, and they have dedicated booking sites that instill trust and quality.Venturing into short-term rental ownership requires a reliable property management partner.
+See our tips on finding the right luxury property management company to support a smooth process and maximized rental income.

 Florida’s Real Estate Opportunities

 The Future of Luxury Furnished Rentals: Luxury furnished rentals are carving a niche in the housing market, offering a blend of comfort, convenience, and luxury.
-Understand why luxury furnished rentals are the future and how this trend correlates with the short-term rental market in Florida.
+Understand why luxury furnished rentals are the future and how this trend connects with the short-term rental market in Florida.